MooersLab/bash-whisper-transcription/README.md

 ## Testing
 Tested in a zsh shell in a iTerm2 terminal on a 2018 MacBookPro running macOS 13.6 and Python3.11 from macports.
 Should work with Python 3.8 to 3.11.
-Edit accordingly.
+Edit the second to last line in the function accordingly.